jnsgruk/campsite/README.md

 ### Campsite

-Campsite is a situational-awareness/device tracking tool.
-It is designed to maintain an up to date picture of where Caravan and other boxes are deployed.
-There is a simple [client](https://k.jon0.co.uk/jon/campsite-client) written in NodeJS, but is equally easy to integrate into existing projects through its REST API, described below.
+Campsite is a device tracking tool.
+There is a simple [client](https://github.com/jnsgruk/campsite-client) written in NodeJS, but is equally easy to integrate into existing projects through its REST API, described below.

 #### Running the project